What are ants?

 How do I get rid of ants?

 Take back your home from ants and other common household pests with the help of the professionals at Epcon Lane.
-For over 75 years, we have been working diligently to protect Northeast Ohio properties from our area's most common and invasive pests.
+For over 75 years, we have been working diligently to protect Northeast Ohio properties from our area's most common and invasive pests, and we offer the best solutions for ant control in Akron and Cleveland.
 Our professionals use eco-friendly products and specialize in Integrated Pest Management to make sure we eliminate pests and stop their return, all while protecting people and the environment.
 To get peace of mind and maintain a home free of annoying and problematic pests, trust the Epcon Lane professionals!
 Learn more about our pest control packages by giving us a call today!

 How can I prevent ants in the future?